(For Benefits Provided Pursuant to an Employer Provided Benefit Plan)

 WHAT SHOULD I DO IF MY CLAIM IS DENIED?

 First things first, do not panic.
 There are ways to have the administrator’s decision overturned.
 But, most importantly, if your claim is governed by ERISA, and perhaps even if it is not, you are required to file an internal appeal of the adverse benefit determination.
 Do not take this appeal requirement lightly.
 You will likely be provided 180-days in which to submit this appeal.
 If you have read this far, you already know the importance of the appeal and have perhaps read more about the steps to take.
-One option is to contact an attorney who specializes in this area of the law to obtain advice or representation on how to proceed.
+One option is to contact a Denver disability attorney who specializes in this area of the law to obtain advice or representation on how to proceed.

 This document has been produced by McDermottLaw, LLC as a courtesy and is provided for informational purposes.
 It is intended to only provide guidance to those individuals not experienced with submitting a disability claim.
 This document contains information concerning the general approach to the filing of disability claims and does not cover all issues and circumstances that could arise.
 To obtain specific advise concerning your individual situation, you may need to retain an attorney specializing in disability claims to receive more pertinent advise.
 Importantly, this document does not create an attorney-client relationship nor should it be construed as an assurance or guarantee that if the above steps are followed that your claim will be granted by the disability insurance company or third party administrator.